 Phase I Environmental Site Assessments

-Conducting a Phase I Environmental Site Assessment (an “ESA”) is often the first step in the environmental due diligence process for a real estate holding.
+Conducting a Phase I Environmental Site Assessment (an “ESA”) is often the first step in the environmental due diligence process for a real estate transaction.
 The need for environmental due diligence is often driven by a lender’s requirement associated with a financing arrangement.
-A significant environmental impairment will undercut the value of property, thereby eroding a loan’s collateral; lenders are thus well motivated to understand these potential risks.
+A significant environmental impairment will undercut the value of property, thereby eroding a loan’s collateral; lenders, sellers and buyers are thus well motivated to understand these potential risks.

 We have been conducting ESAs in Massachusetts and Connecticut for decades; this means we know where to go for important information quickly and efficiently.
-Usually, an ESA includes a review of available historic documentation, regulatory filings and interviews with knowledgeable people, but does not include testing of environmental samples until a Recognized Environmental Condition (“REC”) is identified, then testing is often recommended.
+Usually, an ESA includes a review of available historic documentation, regulatory filings and interviews with knowledgeable people, but does not include testing of environmental samples until a Recognized Environmental Condition (“REC”) is identified, then testing may be recommended.

 The process of conducting ESAs took a big step in 2005 when the USEPA codified the Phase I ESA methodology developed by the American Society for Testing and Materials (ASTM E1527-05) and determined that this protocol met the All Appropriate Inquiry (AAI) due diligence requirements under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA aka “Superfund”).
 This means that if a property purchaser conducts an ASTM compliant Phase I ESA prior to the purchase of the property, the purchaser will be considered an “innocent landowner” if environmental contamination is subsequently found on the property.
 See our article (.pdf – 58 kb) from Banker & Tradesman for more information on AAI.